Simbaclaws/uno/README.md

 ## Overview

 **Uno** is a command-line networking tool written in C that listens to all inbound network traffic from any non-private address range, logs the traffic, drops it, and sends it back to its origin.
 The tool is named "reverse" and can be configured to run on different network interfaces.

+### Caution:
+When using this tool your firewall will get a rule for dropping all incoming traffic.
+This should only be used on computers that are meant as honeypots and don't require actual networking.

 ## Prerequisites

 Ensure you have the following dependencies installed: